-The School Committee is committed to a sound, comprehensive, research-based health education program as an integral part of each student's general education.
-Health education will be taught as a separate academic discipline in grades K through 6 and as a separate class in other grades.
+The School Committee is committed to a sound, comprehensive health education program as an integral part of each student's general education.

 The health education program will emphasize a contemporary approach to the presentation of health information, skills, and the knowledge necessary for students to understand and appreciate the functioning and proper care of the human body.
 Students also will be presented with information regarding complex social, physical and mental health problems, which they might encounter in society.
 In an effort to help students make intelligent choices on alternative behavior of serious personal consequence, health education will examine the potential health hazards of social, physical and mental problems existing in the larger school-community environment.